sheeerio/schizospeak/README.md

 y = 7;
 ```
 ### Function Declaration
 `fn` keyword allows declaration of functions.
 The functions arguments support both `args` and `kwargs`.
-There is no return keyword, instead typing out the variable name at the end works just the same as `return "var"`.
+There is no return keyword-- typing out `var` at the end of the function works just the same as `return "var"`.

 Functions can also be returned by other functions:
 ```